Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles: Loop pair production as a Kramers' escape problem

 In the following it is helpful to define $A = g_1 \mu$ and $B = F (1 - \cos \phi)$.
-Then, for a loop pair containing excess length equal to $\ell_0$, the effective potential for the reaction coordinate may be written simply as an initially linearly increasing function with slope $A$ connected to a linearly decreasing function with slope $-B$.
+Then, for a loop pair containing excess length equal to $\ell_0$, the effective potential for the reaction coordinate may be written simply as an initially linearly increasing function with slope $A$ connected to a linearly decreasing function with slope $-B$ until a particular value $x_0$ where the potential drops to zero.
 These two sections are joined at the point of loop pair separation where the reaction coordinate is equal to $\ell_0$.
 For reference, the potential is

 The average escape time $\langle T \rangle$ for a loop pair of a given size $\ell_0$ is then given by the mean first passage time to escape this potential well at $x=0$.
 Using standard results for this problem, we may write